 Supporting You During Crisis

-Admittedly, it is a scary time, particularly as COVID-19 is affecting communities everywhere.
+Admittedly, it is a scary time.
 Seemingly overnight, more than 55 million students are at home during the middle of the academic year, and at least 124,000 schools are closed until further notice to ensure the safety of our nation’s kids and those around them.
 These unprecedented, difficult measures to save lives will be remembered for generations, and I’m immeasurably proud of how bravely educators have stepped up to lead.

 What We’re Seeing